MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ### Bellman-Ford algorithm
-Bellman-Ford runs in $$\Theta(E\cdot V)$$.
+Bellman-Ford runs in $\Theta(E\cdot V)$.
 Unlike Dijkstra, it allows negative edge weights, as long as no negative-weight cycle (a cycle where the weights add up to a negative number) is reachable from the source.
 The algorithm is easy to implement in distributed settings (e.g. IP routing): each vertex repeatedly asks their neighbors for the best path.

 - **Input**: Directed graph with weighted edges, source *s*, no negative cycles.
 - **Ouput**: The shortest path from *s* to *t*